 Design & Build 12: Certificate-Based DMVPN Design (Link)

-The latest entry in our Design & Build series digs deeper into DMVPN.
+This episode of the Design & Build series digs deeper into DMVPN.
 Today’s focus is on using certificates for endpoint authentication.
 Our guest for this conversation is Nick Moody, a network and security engineer with experience in the enterprise, the public and financial sectors, and service providers.